OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Static Analysis

 Check the source code for the presence of a throttling mechanism.
-Verify that the code counts the number of attempts for a username within a short time frame, and prevents login attempts once the threshold is meet.
+Verify that the code counts the number of attempts for a user name within a short time frame, and prevents login attempts once the threshold is meet.
 After a correct attempt, the code should set the error counter to zero.

+The following best practices should be followed when implementing anti-brute-force controls:

+- The controls must be implemented on the server-side, as client-side controls are easily bypassed.
+- Incorrect login attempts must be cumulative for a user account and not linked to a particular session.

+Further brute force mitigation techniques are described on the OWASP page [Blocking Brute Force Attacks](https://www.owasp.org/index.php/Blocking_Brute_Force_Attacks "OWASP - Blocking Brute Force Attacks").

 #### Dynamic Analysis

 Attempt to log in with an incorrect password multiple times.
 After three to five attempts, your login should be (at least temporarily) rejected even when correct credentials are entered.

-#### Remediation

-The following best practices should be followed when implementing anti-brute-force controls:

-- Implement the controls on the server-side, as client-side controls are easily bypassed.
-- Make sure that incorrect login attempts are cumulative for a user account and not linked to a particular session.

-Further brute force mitigation techniques are described on the OWASP page [Blocking Brute Force Attacks](https://www.owasp.org/index.php/Blocking_Brute_Force_Attacks "OWASP - Blocking Brute Force Attacks").

 #### References